 USES: This medication is used to treat heart failure.
-It is used in adults to help prevent the heart failure from getting worse and needing treatment in a hospital.
-It is also used in children that have heart failure due to an enlarged heart (dilated cardiomyopathy).
+It is used by adults to help prevent the heart failure from getting worse and needing treatment in a hospital.
+It is also used by children who have heart failure due to an enlarged heart (dilated cardiomyopathy).
 Heart failure is a condition where your heart does not pump blood as well as it should.
 Ivabradine works by making your heart beat more slowly.

 How to take Corlanor

 HOW TO USE: Read the Medication Guide provided by your pharmacist before you start taking ivabradine and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.
 Take this medication by mouth with food as directed by your doctor, usually twice daily.
 The dosage is based on your medical condition and response to treatment.
 In children, the dosage is also based on the weight.
 To reduce your risk of side effects, your doctor may direct you to start this medication at a low dose and gradually increase your dose.
 Other medications are usually used along with ivabradine to treat heart failure.
 Carefully follow your doctor's directions for taking all your medications.
+If you are using the liquid form of this medication, read and follow the Instructions for Use from the manufacturer.
+Carefully measure the dose using a special measuring device/spoon.
+Do not use a household spoon because you may not get the correct dose.
 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same times each day.
 Avoid eating grapefruit or drinking grapefruit juice while using this medication unless your doctor or pharmacist says you may do so safely.
 Grapefruit can increase the chance of side effects with this medicine.
 Ask your doctor or pharmacist for more details.
 Tell your doctor if your condition does not improve or if it worsens.

 What if I miss a dose of Corlanor?